named-data/python-ndn/docs/src/lvs/details.rst

 Finally, we traverse the tree and replace all name-based signing constraints with node references.

-A workflow demonstration with example trust schema is available
+A workflow demonstration with example trust schema is available at :doc:`Compiler and Checker Demonstration <./demonstration>`.

 Checker
 --------